pulumi/docs/pulumi-hugo/themes/default/content/resources/aws-howdy-partner-twitch/index.md

 ---
 # Name of the webinar.
 title: "AWS - Howdy Partner"
-meta_desc: "Join Laura Santamarina as they show off some of the newest features in Pulumi and how those features make building on AWS easier than ever."
+meta_desc: "Join Laura Santamaria as they show off some of the newest features in Pulumi and how those features make building on AWS easier than ever."

 aliases:
     - /resources/aws-howdy-partner-twitch-2020-06-01